alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-wishing-to-migrate-to-france.md

 ---
-layout: post
-title: "Wishing to migrate to France where things are tough on Muslims"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 19581"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
+layout: post
-note: true
+mass_edited: true
-locale: en
-summary: "You should call to the path of Allah as much as you can.
-We ask Allah, the Benevolent, to grant you success and provide you with good wherever you are.
-Verily Allah is the One to be sought for achieving this and the only One Who is Able to do so."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 19581
+summary: You should call to the path of Allah as much as you can.
+We ask Allah, the Benevolent, to grant you success and provide you with good wherever you are.
+Verily Allah is the One to be sought for achieving this and the only One Who is Able to do so.
+title: Wishing to migrate to France where things are tough on Muslims
 ---

 ### Question: